MWATelescope/Birli/tests/data/README.md

 This is the full [obs id 1254670392](http://ws.mwatelescope.org/observation/obs/?obs_id=1254670392), which is averaged to 2s / 40kHz.
 Because it is nice and small, all channels fit inside the repository, and a partial CSV dump of the uvfits visibilities is used to test UVFits and corrections, however the uvfits files themselves are too large.

-Because the file cuts off 2 scans in, a fixed version of the metafits file was made for better comparison with cotter.
+Because the file cuts off 2 scans in, and has all antennae flagged, a fixed version of the metafits file was made for better comparison with cotter.

 ```python
 >>> import os